 Adelaida Road Wine Trail

 Adelaida Road wine trail is another excellent backroad on the Westside of Paso Robles wine country.
 This road has many exciting wineries both old and new, small and large.
 The road swings up and down the hills of this famous area of Paso Robles.
 In 2014 this area was granted AVA status and is now known as the Adelaida District AVA.
 From the center of Paso Robles, take 24th Street, a left turn if you are coming from the downtown area on Spring Street.
-Watch carefully for the split in this road to the left where Adelaida Road meets 24th Street.
+Observe for the split in this road to the left where Adelaida Road meets 24th Street.
 Veer to the left to pick up Adelaida Road.
 Head up Adelaida, and in a short hop watch for Villicana on the left.
-Use the map below for help.
+If you are in the mood for small plates of food, stop in at Daou Vineyards and Winery and take part in the wine and food pairing menu.
+They have fantastic views as well.

 Top Wineries to visit on the Adelaida Wine Route